jonathanlommen/RULA/README.md

 ## Next Steps
 - Extend `run_all_trials.m` to export frame-level scores if needed for time-series analysis.
-- Update `Dentist_db.xlsx` with participant metadata prior to a run to retain rich context in the output tables.
+- Update `Surgeon_db.xlsx` with participant metadata prior to a run to retain rich context in the output tables.
+- Use `RULA_Visualizer` to inspect joint-angle time series (with RULA thresholds) and overall score distributions for any processed trial.
 - Version-control new helper scripts by editing files under `skripts/` and updating `skripts.zip`.